-To update and educate the public on the potential health concern and investigation surrounding these compounds, Guilford County Health Department (GCHD), NC Department of Health and Human Services (NCDHHS) and NC Department of Environmental Quality (NCDEQ) Division of Waste Management hosted a community meeting in December 2018.
+To update and educate the public on the potential health concern and investigation surrounding these compounds, Guilford County Health Department (GCHD), NC Department of Health and Human Services (NCDHHS) and NC Department of Environmental Quality (NCDEQ) Division of Waste Management hosted a community meeting on December 4, 2018.

 In that meeting, the plan for sampling private wells was presented along with proposed actions should well sampling results exceed the EPA Health Advisory Level of 70 ng/l (ppt).

 This was a precautionary and proactive measure since no evidence demonstrated water supply wells in the area had been impacted.

 Guilford County Public Health and NCDEQ staff collected water samples on December 18-19, 2018 from 42 private water supply wells to evaluate any potential groundwater contamination by these compounds.
 Residents were notified of their well water results by letters sent out from the state on January 25, 2019.

 Of the 42 wells sampled, three wells indicated the presence of Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS), but the concentration was below EPA’s drinking water health advisory of 70 ng/L (ppt).
 Several of the remaining water samples collected had an estimated concentration for these contaminants, however they were well below the drinking water health advisory level established by EPA.